 There’s no shortage of websites that tell you the many ways you can have a business.
-It all sounds so easy and apparently everyone has business and can apply for a business credit card.
-Here’s some examples I’ve seen:
+It all sounds so easy and apparently, everyone has a business and can apply for a business credit card.
+Here are some examples I’ve seen:

 - Do you sell anything?

 - Do you provide any services you get paid for?

 - Do you rent a property?

 - Do you sell brownies at the local market?